BabylonJS/OldDocumentationSite/content/resources/Playground_aspects/Playground_Textures.md

----
-PG_TITLE: Textures Available To the Playground
----

 # Textures Available To the Playground

 This list of files are in the [textures folder](https://github.com/BabylonJS/Babylon.js/tree/master/Playground/textures) of the Playground and can be loaded as Textures, CubeTextures or HDRCubeTextures.